slatedocs/slate/source/includes/gcp/_instances.md

   "ephemeralIP": true
 }

-// Create an instance with no IP
+// Create an instance with no external IP
 {
   "name": "my-instance",
   "shortRegion": "northamerica-northeast1",